ujas3279/RFID-Door-lock-and-Attandance-system-with-MySql-Database/README.md

 Hardware Requirement-

-Arduino ESP8266 Board
+Arduino ESP8266 Board,
-MFRC522 RFID reader
+MFRC522 RFID reader,
-Solenoid lock
+Solenoid lock,
-Buzzers
-led
+Buzzers,
+led,
-jumper wires
+jumper wires,
+Single channel Relay Module,
+12 v power supply for solenoid lock.

 Software requirement-

-Arduino IDE
+Arduino IDE,
-Xampp or wamp server for database
+Xampp or wamp server for database.

 How to run-
 Just connect all things according to diagram and upload code in arduino. change pin no in code according to your connections.